george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 4
 1. I assume that I can ask for the total word count and the unique number of words separatelly.
 2. I assume that "Humpty-Dumpty" counts as 2 words.
-4. I assume "wall." is not a word.
+4. I assume "wall." is also a word ("wall").